visua1hue/obsidian-shards/README.md

 - **New Tab**: Redesigned empty state for new tabs page
 - **Editor**: Active line indicator for improved focus
 - **Bullet Lists**: Animated transitions for collapsed list bullets
+- **Unique Checkbox**: Animated playful transitions
 - **External Links**: Addition of Unicode symbols for enhanced recognition
 - **Internal Links**: Subtle opacity adjustments for a cleaner interface.
   <br>...

 ## Credits

 This repository includes snippets and inspirations from various sources.
 Arigato (ありがとう) to:

 - [@chrisgrieser](https://github.com/chrisgrieser)
 - [@kepano](https://github.com/kepano)
 - [@AnubisNekhet](https://github.com/AnubisNekhet)

 ## License

 This project is licensed under the [MIT License](https://github.com/visua1hue/obsidian-shards/blob/main/LICENSE).
 Note: Obsidian is a registered trademark of [Obsidian](https://obsidian.md/).
 This project is **not affiliated** with or **endorsed** by [Obsidian](https://obsidian.md/).